U.S. Navy Ship Destroys Iranian Drone Over Strait Of Hormuz

 "The Boxer took defensive action against an Iranian drone," Trump said, giving details about the encounter at the start of a flag presentation ceremony at the White House.
 He said the drone had closed to approximately 1,000 yards of the U.S. ship, "ignoring multiple calls to stand down."

-The drone was threatening the safety of the ship and its crew, Trump said.
+The drone was threatening the safety of the U.S. ship and its crew, Trump said.

 In a statement about the incident, Chief Pentagon Spokesperson Jonathan Hoffman said a drone approached the USS Boxer at around 10 a.m. local time and that the ship was in international waters, sailing in "an inbound transit of the Strait of Hormuz."